-For a description of how the internals of this core work, feel free to browse through the Architecture chapter.
+For a description of how the internal of each core work, feel free to browse through the Architecture chapter.

-The registers that control this core are discussed in the Registers chapter.
+The registers that control the cores are discussed in the Registers chapter.

 As required, you can find a wishbone datasheet in Chapt.
 5.